rampal-punia/data-science-toolkit/quick_overviews/4_python_packages.md

 ### Question: Handling Large Datasets

 How do you handle large datasets in NumPy and pandas?
 Can you discuss techniques like chunking, memory optimization, and using Dask for out-of-core computation?

-These questions are designed to assess a candidate's comprehensive understanding of NumPy, pandas, and Matplotlib, covering foundational concepts, practical usage, and advanced techniques for scientific computing and data visualization in Python.